jeyk333/Web-Scraping/README.md

 # Web-Scraping
 ### Using Node.js
 Simple application to scrape any website to get details from the website.
 It is entirely made to learning purpose.
 This application is developed using Node.js.
+Using the appication, you can get particular data from an website and generate an .csv file with that data

 ## Prerequisite
 - Node v10+